 Assess what people and services a family already has around them.
 Think about how to build on that so the child has as much support as possible and is more known and seen in the community.

-Get a picture of who knows what about each parent's AOD use.
+Get a picture of who knows what about each parent's alcohol and other drugs use.
 Talk to the parent using questions such as:

-- Have you spoken with anyone in your family or professionals about your AOD use before?
+- Have you spoken with anyone in your family or professionals about your alcohol and other drugs use before?

 - What was it like for you?